pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

       'TAIL -> (1 - pHead)))
 ```

-A `ProbabilityModel` witness is available for the reuslting `ConditionalProbabilityTable[Symbol, Rational]`
+A `ProbabilityModel` witness is available for the resulting `ConditionalProbabilityTable[Symbol, Rational]`

 ```scala mdoc
 import cats.implicits._